dantlz/P_Collaborative_TextEditor/README.md

 This is a text editor that allows users to collaborate on documents.
 The user interface is implemented with the Java Swing framework.
 Eclipse is the ideal IDE to run this program.

 Notable features include:
-- Serverthread design that allows any number of users to collaborate on a document in real time.
+- Serverthread design using concurrent programming, networking, and database to allows any number of users to collaborate on a document in real time.
 - Signup/login function that stores the hashed user information in a SQL databse via server calls
 - Save/open files from both the online database and harddrive storage
 - Add/remove users from your document to give/remove permission.